 Processing the ‘GVAR’ table

-This note refers to hmtx and should refer to HMTX, or to HTMX or html data.:
+This note refers to hmtx and should refer to HMTX, or to HTMX or html data.

 NOTE When a composite glyph has a component with the USE_MY_METRICS flag set, the ‘hmtx’ and 'HVAR' data for the composite glyph are used in the same manner in which the ‘hmtx’ data would be used for a non-variable font.
 The ‘hmtx’ and 'HVAR' data should be set to appropriate values for the composite glyph, though the hinted phantom point positions may not exactly match the linearly-scaled metrics obtained from the ‘hmtx’ and 'HVAR' data.